Jamf-Concepts/ddm-explorer/README.md

 Select all desired values from the drop-down menus and note the following:
 * An **Activation** and **Configuration** are required
 * Confirm the Declaration Channel matches the **Allowed Scope** of your components
+* Make sure Jamf Pro is configured in **Settings** and that your test device's Jamf Pro Management ID is entered correctly

 <img width="1624" alt="DDM Explorer" src="https://github.com/user-attachments/assets/ca33eb1b-fc8b-4856-8bc7-f658dfb0a39c" />